camaraproject/Governance/documentation/API-onboarding.md

 !! add link to new picture

+The process pipeline for the submission, evaluation and onboarding of a new API proposal is shown in the figure below:

+!! add link to new picture

 The pipeline begins with the submission of an API proposal.
 This proposal can represent a new API or an enhancement to an existing API.

-### Steps for Submission
+### Submission of a new API proposal

+To submit a new API proposal any CAMARA contributor can execute the following steps:

 1. **Create a New Issue**
    - Open a new issue in the [API Backlog repository](https://github.com/camaraproject/APIBacklog) using the designated issue template.
    - Clearly describe whether it is a new API proposal or an enhancement to an existing API.
+API enhancement requires backlog validation when original scope of the API is to be modified, allowign backlog to analyze posible affectance in other existing APIs.

 2. **Submit a Pull Request (PR)**
    - Fill out the appropriate API proposal or enhancement template available in the [API Backlog documentation](https://github.com/camaraproject/APIBacklog/tree/main/documentation).
    - Submit this template via a Pull Request (PR) to the repository folder for API proposals.
    - Ensure that the PR is linked to the issue created in step 1.

+Company responsible for creating the original Issue and PR for a new API proposal is considered as _API Proposal Owner_ during the review process and identified in [CAMARA API overview list](https://github.com/camaraproject/APIBacklog/blob/main/documentation/APIbacklog.md)

 ## Evaluation of API Proposals